-You can’t get away from the fact that the BMW i3 is expensive to buy, especially if you’re trying to balance driving distance against cost.
-The Hyundai Kona Electric with a 64kWh battery will go much further on a full charge for a similar price, while the Nissan Leaf and Renault ZOE look even better value.
+The BMW i3 is expensive to buy, especially if you’re trying to balance driving distance against cost.
+The Hyundai Kona Electric goes further on a full charge for a similar price, while the Nissan Leaf and Renault ZOE look even better value.
 No rival has either the prestige or contemporary design cool of the BMW, of course, and the i3’s success suggests drivers are prepared to pay for that privilege.

-Charging an i3 overnight will cost little more than a couple of pounds, while company-car drivers will love the fact that a zero-rating for CO2 emissions means a Benefit-in-Kind tax liability of just 13% in the first year.
-London drivers also benefit from exemption from the Congestion Charge.
+Charging an i3 overnight will cost little more than a couple of pounds, while company-car drivers enjoy 1% Benefit-in-Kind (BiK) tax for the 2021/22 financial year, rising to 2% during 2022/23.
+London drivers also benefit from free entry to the Congestion Charge zone until 2025.

 BMW i3 insurance group